moderato/EEC284CarModelRecog/README.md

 # EEC284CarModelRecog
-Car Model Recognition App for EEC284
+Lane and Vehicle Detection App for EEC284 in Fall 16